 The Templer Study Centre is closed on Mondays, Saturdays and Sundays, and also on the following dates:

-Access will be by appointment only, and strictly controlled to limit numbers at any given time.
-Appointments will only be accepted with a minimum of 10 working days’ notice, for a maximum of 10 items.
+Access to the Templer Study Centre will be by appointment only, and strictly controlled to limit numbers at any given time.
+Appointments will only be accepted with a minimum of 10 working days' notice, for a maximum of 10 items.

-You may request a day and time to visit during the opening hours listed above, but confirmation will depend on staff availability.
-Please do not assume your booking is confirmed and do not arrive at the TSC unless you have received a confirmation email in reply.
+Readers may request a day and time to visit during the opening hours listed above, but confirmation will depend on staff availability.
+Please do not assume your booking is confirmed and do not arrive at the Templer Study Centre unless you have received a confirmation email in reply.

-Appointment requests and pre-orders must be submitted via email@example.com including:
+Appointment requests and pre-orders must be submitted by email (firstname.lastname@example.org) and must include:

 Additional items cannot be ordered on the day.

-Please note that the TSC provides access to the National Army Museum’s collections of photographs, archives, books and periodicals, all of which can be searched on our Online Inventory.
+Please note that the Templer Study Centre provides access to the National Army Museum's collections of photographs, archives, books and periodicals, all of which can be searched on our Online Inventory.
+To search for archives, photographs, maps and charts held by the National Army Museum, please use the Search Objects section.
+To search specifically for books and periodicals, please use the Search Books section.

 All other collections are kept at our Collections Storage Facility.
 Find out more about how to access these collections.

-We encourage readers to limit the time of their visit to as short as possible in order to provide access to as many readers as possible.
+We encourage readers to limit the duration of their visit to as short as possible so that we can provide access to as many readers as possible.
 Please make us aware if you know you will only need a short visit, so we can accommodate others where possible.

-All of the usual TSC rules of access remain in force.
-In addition, readers are expected to observe the following safety information.
+All of the usual Templer Study Centre rules of access and collection handling guidelines remain in force.
+In addition, readers are expected to observe the following safety information for the duration of their visit.

-Please limit the number of personal items that you bring to the TSC as our usual lockers will be unavailable.
-The only items that readers will be permitted to bring into the reading room are a phone or camera, one laptop or tablet, and one notepad and pencil.
+Please limit the number of personal items that you bring to the Templer Study Centre.
+The only items that readers will be permitted to bring into the reading room are:

-Our on-site terminals, microfilm readers and open-browsing shelves will be off-limits.
-The Auchinleck Room’s browsing shelves are also temporarily off-limits.
+Our on-site computer terminals, microfilm readers and open-browsing shelves will be unavailable.
+The Auchinleck Room's browsing shelves are also temporarily unavailable.

-On arrival, readers should wait at the 2m social distance marker in front of the TSC reception desk, where they will receive further instructions on access.
+When in the reception area, readers must stand on the green social distance markers in front of the Templer Study Centre reception desk, where they will receive further instructions on access.

 The items that you have requested to view will have been retrieved prior to your arrival.
 If you wish to view them in a specific order, please clearly outline this in the request email.

-Once the staff member has moved back to the desk, you may proceed to collect the item for viewing.
-Gloves are not permitted to be worn while handling collections items.
+Once the staff member has moved back to the reception desk, you may proceed to collect the item for viewing.

-To return items once you have finished with them, place them back on the transfer table, and then move 2m back to allow staff to retrieve the item and place the next item for you.
-This will be repeated until you have completed your requested items.
+To return items once you have finished with them, place them back on the transfer table, and then move back to stand on the green social distance marker next to our transfer table.
+Staff will then retrieve the returned item and place the next item on the transfer table for you.
+This will be repeated until you have viewed all your requested items.

-If another reader is moving, retrieving or returning items, you are asked to remain at your seat until they have sat down or left the TSC.
+If another reader is moving, retrieving or returning items, you are asked to remain at your seat until they have sat down or left the Templer Study Centre.

 We ask readers to only remain in the reading room for as long as it takes to conduct their collections-based research, and not linger to complete writing or other personal work.

-Readers are expected to complete their work by 3.05pm and to have promptly left the TSC by 3.15pm.
+Readers are expected to complete their work by 3.05pm and to have promptly left the Templer Study Centre by 3.15pm.
+Please note that the National Army Museum closes to the public at 3.30pm.

 Regular and thorough cleaning of all areas is being undertaken throughout the day, and collections items will be quarantined between users to ensure safe handing for the public and staff.

-Before attempting to book a visit to the TSC, we encourage the public to read our FAQs and website research advice to check if those assist in answering your research enquiry.
+Before attempting to book a visit to the Templer Study Centre, we encourage the public to read our FAQs and website research advice to check if those assist in answering your research enquiry.
 Also, visit our Online Collection, as many items have been digitised and can be viewed online rather than in person.
 The Online Collection also often provides more details about items than the Inventory.

-In order that we may better assist remote researchers and unregistered readers who are unable to visit in person, we are making every effort to provide enhanced digital access where possible.
-Some collections are unable to be digitised for various reasons such as conservation or copyright restrictions, but please send us an email outlining which item you wish to have digital access to, and we can advise on availability.
+To better assist remote researchers and readers who are unable to visit the Templer Study Centre in person, we are making every effort to provide enhanced digital access where possible.
+Please complete and return by email (firstname.lastname@example.org) the Templer Study Centre reprographics order form (also available in Word format) and we can advise on availability.

-If you have any further enquiries about accessing the collections during the first phase of reopening, please submit them via email to firstname.lastname@example.org.
+If you have any further enquiries about accessing the collections during the first phase of reopening, please submit them by email to email@example.com.